Upgrade from version 8 to the modular Web SDK

 Example 1: refactoring an Authentication function

-Before: version 9 compat
+Before: compat

 import firebase from "firebase/compat/app";